 And?
 That’s all super, super surreal.
 Frequently.
 Because things come at ya fast, and you wind up saying yes to things you can still fail at because you’ve never really done them before.
-That’s how I wound up building a brand booth at a conference that took over my kitchen and living room and made my new roommate wonder what the hell he’s gotten himself into. 😂
+That’s how I wound up building a brand booth at a conference that took over my kitchen and living room and made my new roommate wonder what he’s gotten himself into. ?

 Booth & conference backstory

 Over the winter, I was asked by Rust-Oleum — a brand that I’ve used so. many. times. and even featured as some of my first projects — to build their booth at the first-ever Workbench Con in Atlanta, GA.
 You guys have heard me talk about Haven before, and this conference is sort of like its rough-around-the-edges cousin.
 More focused on woodworking, set up in a warehouse instead of hotel ballrooms, and more influencers of all kinds (Haven is mostly blog-focused, while this also drew YouTubers and Instagrammers and such, who collectively refer to themselves as “makers”).